 Of everything up there.
 I know I saw

-Them once though, buried deep in that brown.
+Them once though, buried deep in dark brown.
 That

 If I could bottle that look in your eyes,